unbit/uwsgi-docs/LanguagesAndPlatforms.rst

       - Allows integration between uWSGI and Mono, and execution of ASP.NET applications.
       - Stable
-    * - V8
+    * - :doc:`V8`
       - 1.9.4
-      - Allows integration between uWSGI and javascript V8.
+      - Allows integration between uWSGI and the V8 JavaScript engine.
       - Early stage of development